nteract/enchannel/README.md

 ```

 #### createMessage
-Creates a [Jupyter message object](https://ipython.org/ipython-doc/3/development/messaging.html#general-message-format).
-Accepts 3 arguments:
+Creates a [Jupyter message object](https://ipython.org/ipython-doc/3/development/messaging.html#general-message-format)that accepts 3 arguments:

  - username, string
- - session, string,  guid unique to the current session
+ - session, string, `guid` unique to the current session
  - msg_type: string, type of the message getting sent

-The following is a full example that shows how you'd setup the session and username, and then create and send a shutdown request:
+The following is a full example that shows how you'd setup the session and
+username, and then create and send a shutdown request:

 ```js
 channels = ...connected using an enchannel backend...